mmuratarat/mmuratarat.github.io/_pages/faq.md

 Support vector machines are maximum-margin classifiers, which means they find the hyperplane that has the largest perpendicular distance between the hyperplane and the closest samples on either side.
 The closest samples on either side are the support vectors.
 They influence the position and orientation of the hyperplane.
 Using these support vectors, we maximize the margin of the classifier.
 Deleting the support vectors will change the position of the hyperplane.
 These are the points that help us find the solution which introduces sparsity into network

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/support_vectors.png?raw=true)

+#### What is the Kernel Trick?

+The Kernel Trick is a mathematical technique that implicitly maps instances into a very high dimensional space (feature space), enabling nonlinear classification and regression with Support Vector Machines because a linear decision boundary in the high-dimensional feature space corresponds to a complex nonlinear decision boundary in the original space.

 #### What is the output of Logistic Regression?